-The overarching requirement of the AFD is to maintain the appropriate milk price signals for All Financial Year Supply and to align DFMC milk intake to the commercial needs of Lion Dairy and Drinks and its subsidiaries.
+The overarching requirement of the AFD is to maintain the appropriate milk price signals for All Financial Year Supply and to align DFMC milk intake to the commercial needs of Lion Dairy and Drinks (Lion) and its subsidiaries.
 As a consequence, every DFMC member has an annual allocation.
 The key principles of this allocation are as follows:

-- A supplier's current Defined Volume is recognised as the minimum qualifying volume upon which to base their new AFD allocation prior to any pro-rata adjustment based on the agreed regional AFD for the financial year. - The qualifying milk from those who have left the industry or leave DFMC to supply another processor (i.e. ceased contracts) will go back into the pool and be re-distributed on a pro-rata basis to suppliers whose actual supply exceeds their define volume for a 12 month production period from April to March .
-Please note the DFMC Board reserves the right to re-distribute ceased contracts in the best manner that it sees fit. - AFD volumes will be calculated and offered on an annual basis: - If the regional AFD increases, a supplier's allocation will be re-calculated relative and proportionate to actual supply above supplier's minimum annual defined volumes for a 12 month production period from April to March. - o If the regional AFD decreases after 12 months, the regional volumes will be re-calculated and offered equally on pro-rata bases.
+- In FNQ, Southern Australia and Western Victoria a supplier's current Defined Volume is recognised as the minimum qualifying volume upon which to base their new AFD allocation prior to any pro-rata adjustment based on the agreed regional AFD for the financial year. - The qualifying milk from those who have left the industry or leave DFMC to supply another processor (i.e. ceased contracts) will go back into the pool and be re-distributed on a prorata basis to suppliers whose actual supply exceeds their define volume for a 12 month production period from April to March.
+Please note the DFMC Board reserves the right to re-distribute ceased contracts in the best manner that it sees fit. - In Northern Victoria/Riverina a suppliers current Defined Volume is recognised as the minimum qualifying volume upon which to base their new AFD allocation.
+As Lion's commercial requirements matched suppliers 2013/14 supplier allocations, there was no change to a supplier's AFD allocation for 2014/15. - In SEQ and NSW, AFD volumes will be calculated and offered on an annual basis, based on the following rules: - o Actual production was taken from 2013 calendar year - Where actual supply for 2013 was lower than contracted volumes, suppliers received an AFD equal to their contract - Where actual supply for 2013 was between 90% and 100% of contracted volumes, suppliers received an AFD equal to their current contract plus a 10% increase - Where actual supply for 2013 was greater than contracted volumes, suppliers received an AFD equal to their 2013 actual production plus an increase relative and proportionate of actual supply as a % of the total regional AFD